 On April 22, 2011, the Circuit Court of Clay County, Missouri issued an opinion and order decertifying the class in this putative class action.
 A notice of appeal was filed by the plaintiff on May 2, 2011 regarding the court's decertification of the class and the court's refusal to award prejudgment interest on the Gary and Janice Ogg judgment.
-On April 4, 2012, oral arguments took place in the Missouri Court of Appeals, Western District regarding this appeal.
-The court has yet to announce a decision on these issues.
-We will vigorously defend this appeal as well as any claims made by the other members of the purported class.
+On August 7, 2012, the Missouri Court of Appeals, Western District affirmed the court's decertification of the class and reversed the court's refusal to award prejudgement interest on the Ogg judgment.
+If the plaintiffs seek to have this case heard before the Missouri Supreme Court, we will vigorously defend any such appeal as well as any claims made by the other members of the purported class.

 We believe that the amount of actual liability would not have a significant effect on our consolidated financial position, results of operations, cash flows or business.
-There can be no assurance, however, if the decision of the Circuit Court of Clay County, Missouri is reversed, that the actual liability ultimately determined for all members of the class would not exceed our estimated range or any amount derived from the verdict rendered on March 18, 2009.
+There can be no assurance, however, if ultimately the decision of the Circuit Court of Clay County, Missouri is reversed by the Missouri Supreme Court that the actual liability ultimately determined for all members of the class would not exceed our estimated range or any amount derived from the verdict rendered on March 18, 2009.
 We have tendered the lawsuit to our insurance carrier for defense and indemnification.
 The carrier has agreed to defend us under a reservation of rights, and a declaratory judgment action is pending regarding the carrier's defense and coverage responsibilities.